-Production at TauTona fell to 409,000 ounces in 2007, down from 474,000 ounces in 2006, due to increased seismic activity.
+Production at TauTona fell to 409,000oz in 2007, down from 474,000oz in 2006, due to increased seismic activity.

-This required a review of the practice of mining of shaft pillars and high-grade remnants, and delays to the build-up in volume caused by opening up of the sequential grid.
-Capital expenditure in Siguiri was R2.5bn ($US71m) in 2007, with 56% committed to the development of ore reserve.
+This required a review of the practice of mining of shaft pillars and high-grade remnant and delays to the build-up in volume caused by opening up of the sequential grid.
+Capital expenditure in Siguiri was R2.5bn ($71m) in 2007, with 56% committed to the development of ore reserve.
 TauTona accounted for 7% of AngloGold Ashanti’s total 2007 gold production.

-The mine was originally built by the Anglo American Corporationwith its 2km deep main shaft being sunk in 1957, with operations starting in 1962.
+The mine was originally built by the Anglo-American corporation with its 2km-deep main shaft being sunk in 1957, with operations starting in 1962.

 Geology and reserves

 The CLR consists of one or more conglomerate units and varies from several centimetres to more than 3m in thickness.
-Regionally, the VCR dips at approximately 21°, but may vary between 5° and 50°, accompanied by changes in thickness of the conglomerate units.
+Regionally, the VCR dips at approximately 21° but may vary between 5° and 50°, accompanied by changes in the thickness of the conglomerate units.
 Where the conglomerate has the attitude of the regional dip, it tends to be thick, well-developed and accompanied by higher gold accumulations.

 Where the attitude departs significantly from the regional dip, the reef is thin, varying from several centimetres to more than 3m in thickness.

-Mining and processing
+Mining and processing at TauTona

 Mining operations are conducted at depths ranging from 1.8km down to 3.9km following the recent expansion.

-The mine consists of a main shaft system supported by secondary and tertiary shafts.
+The mine consists of the main shaft system supported by secondary and tertiary shafts.
 The main mining method is longwall.
 TauTona shares a processing plant with Savuka.
-The plant uses conventional milling to crush the ore and a CIP (carbon in plant) to further treat the ore.
+The plant uses conventional milling to crush the ore and a CIP (carbon in the plant) to further treat the ore.
 Once the carbon has been added to the ore, it is transported to the plant at Mponeng for electro-winning, smelting and the final recovery of the gold.